Please see FAQ section below for information on repatriation flights for U.S. citizens.

 Country Specific Information:

-- Social distancing is in effect: no handshakes or embraces, maintain at least one-meter distance from other persons.
+- Vulnerable populations, including the elderly and those with chronic health conditions, should remain at home.
+Social distancing remains in effect: no handshakes or embraces, maintain at least one-meter distance from other persons.
+Non-essential movements are discouraged.

 Entry and Exit Requirements:

-- The Government of Cote d’Ivoire announced that the land, aviation and maritime borders will close on midnight, Sunday, March 22 for an indeterminate period of time.
-Cargo shipments will not be affected.
+- The Government of Cote d’Ivoire closed land, aviation and maritime borders on March 22.
+Land and maritime borders remain closed through July 15, while air travel is now authorized.
+Cargo shipments are not affected.

 - Updates from the Ivoirian government and their response to COVID-19 may be found online at: http://www.gouv.ci/

-- The National Institute of Public Health, the World Health Organization Country Office and U.S. government agencies in country (CDC and USAID) may provide additional useful information.
+- The National Institute of Public Health (INHP), the World Health Organization (WHO) Country Office and U.S. government agencies in country (CDC and USAID) may provide additional information.

 - Consult the CDC website for the most up-to-date information.